 - Holding meetings for parents and their child's Key Person to discuss special educational needs identified through our observations and for parents to share what they see at home.
 This will give the Key Person some insights into the child's needs, for example: - The Key Person shares concerns about their child's communication and language development and the parent tells her that hearing problems were identified in the child's 2-year-old check.
-Knowing this, the Key Person will make adaptations to teaching and learning opportunities and the strategies that practitioners will use when supporting the child - O The Key Person has noticed that the child watches other children as they play but doesn't join in with them, preferring to play silently on her own.
+Knowing this, the Key Person will make adaptations to teaching and learning opportunities and the strategies that practitioners will use when supporting the child - The Key Person has noticed that the child watches other children as they play but doesn't join in with them, preferring to play silently on her own.
 Parents tell the Key Person that the child is confident with other children and adults at home and speaks fluently in Hindi.
 The Key Person can reassure parents that this silent period in school is quite normal for a child who is new to English and that good development in her home language will help her learn English.
 The Key Person will introduce strategies that will help the child feel more confident in school, such as using some key words in her home language, introducing a visual timetable, and making sure that practitioners model language as they play alongside her - Review meetings with parents will be held termly.
 These might be more frequent for parents of children with higher level needs, practitioner will make increased observations of the child's development which they will share with parents.
-Learning stories will be shared with parents more frequently and children with SEND will included more frequently in Google Classroom - COVID restrictions may mean that meetings have to be virtual, but the Nursery School will make sure that parents are involved in how we meet their child's needs - This year we are planning to introduce Tapestry to help us to share children's learning with parents and carers by giving them regular access to photographs, videos and notes about their children.
-Parents and carers will be able to send photos and videos back to let the Key Person know what their child loves doing at home, helping them understand their development at home.
+Learning stories will be shared with parents more frequently and children with SEND will included more frequently in Google Classroom - We use Tapestry an online communication platform to help us to share children's learning with parents and carers by giving them regular access to photographs, videos and notes about their children.
+Parents and carers will be able to send photos and videos back to let the Key Person know what their child loves doing, helping them understand their development at home.